stoplightio/spectral/docs/getting-started/2-installation.md

 # Installation

-For many, the easiest way to install Spectral is as a node module.
+For many, the easiest way to install Spectral is as a Node module.

 ```bash
 npm install -g @stoplight/spectral-cli